Congratulations on your admission to Northeastern Illinois University! Identify your

 Deferring Your Admission

-To request a deferral of your application or admission for up to one year, please complete the Request for Deferral of Application or Admission Form, and email it to defer-admission@neiu.edu or submit it to:
+To request a deferral of your application or admission for up to one year, please log into your application portal and complete the Deferment Request of Application or Admission Form.